Cornayy/dofus-scraper/README.md

 MODE=existing
 ```

 However, this project is using [TypeORM](https://typeorm.io/#/), so the use of database is to your preference.
-When your .env is configured, run the following command to start the scraping.
+When your .env is configured, run one of the following commands to start the scraping.

 ```
 npm run existing